kite1988/velda/README.md

     File | Description | Dimension
     ------------ | ------------- | -------------
     p_d_zv.txt | document visual-topic distribution | D * K
-    p_d_ze.txt | document visual-topic distribution | D * E
+    p_d_ze.txt | document emotion-topic distribution | D * E

     Notation:
       * K/E is the number of visual/emotional topics.
       * D is the number of testing documents.

   * Evaluation

     * result.csv: error rate against different top percentage of retrieved results
-    * top_results.csv: each line contains the top five results, along with grouth truth and a random image for a query text.
+    * top_results.csv: each line contains the top five results (image ID and score), along with grouth truth and a random image for a query text.

     Note the image IDs are continuous integers ([0, D-1]).